dexteryz/mixpanel_funnel_export/README.md

 ### Preparing your funnel export

-Make sure you update the files with your specific variables, i.e. API key/secret, funnel parameters, output table labels,
+Make sure you update the files with your specific variables, i.e. API key/secret, output file name, funnel parameters and output table labels.

 ### Running your funnel export